anonymous24x7/SARA/README.md

 # SARA_2.0

-A simple to use Android Ransomware Generator which is very easy to use.
+A simple to use Android Ransomware Generating Tool.

 # Tested On :-